innolitics/n2y/README.md

 - Added the `pandoc_format` and `pandoc_options` fields, making it possible to output to any format that pandoc supports.
 - Removed the ability to export a set of related databases (this is less useful now that we have a configuration file).
 - Add support for remapping property names in the exports using the `property_map` option
+- Add basic support for emoji icons for pages.

 ### v0.5.0